Jewel-7/blogBackend-withImages/README.md

 Blog content/Images can be fetched  from mongoDatabse using the unique id

+Multer has been used to send images from server to Database

 Postman is used for doing Get request and Fetching data